-The bank's board of directors grants lines of credit for credit risks and the risk of winding up against financial counterparties.
+The bank's board of directors grants lines of credit for credit risks and the risk of winding up gainst financial counterparties.
 When granting lines of credit, account is taken of the individual counterparty's risk profile, rating, size and financial circumstances, and there is constant follow-up on the lines of credit which were granted.
-The bank's policy is to keep the credit risk on financial counterparties at a balanced level relative to the bank's size, and against credit institutions with good creditworthiness.
+The bank also mitigates its settlement risk concerning clearing of foreign exchange via its membership in a clearing partnership (referred to as the CLS partnership).